digital-land/digital-land/content/project/brownfield-sites/index.md

 * when some registers were updated their URLs changed (ie they're not static)
 * registers were often published in formats other than .csv (eg Excel files)
 * registers often contained gaps or errors

+{{< prototype-heading "A way of fixing errors" >}}
+  {{< progress-tag "in-progress" >}}In progress{{< /progress-tag >}}
+{{< /prototype-heading >}}

+#### Questions we're asking

+Many of the errors we identified in published brownfield data were common mistakes, such as switching GeoX and GeoY coordinates, or omitting empty rows in the data.
+Would offering to automatically fix common errors after validating the data be useful to LAs and improve the state of data?

+#### What we will test
+* a [validation tool](https://brownfield-sites-status.herokuapp.com/) for brownfield sites

+#### What we've learned

+We spoke with people from local authorities who are responsible for publishing the data.
+Often they were not technically trained or experienced with working with data.
+We tested an old version of the validator with some of these users, many of whom were able to spot and correct the data errors.
+We may work on building a way of automatically correcting errors into the new validator.

 ## Upcoming areas of investigation